- Developers

 If you’re looking to make a location-based app, you’re going to need to find a developer who specializes in it.
 They’ll work with your API to add location-based features, and they’re probably going to choose to implement it in one of two ways:

-- Users ask the application to find geolocation data (such as nearby restaurants and shops) where they are currently positioned (think: the “current location” option in Apple Maps).
+- Users ask the application to find geolocation data (such as nearby restaurants and shops) where they are currently positioned (think of the “current location” option in Apple Maps).

 - Users manually enter a specific location and ask your app to find geolocation data without noting their specific GPS location.

-I’d recommend using both options — you want customers to be able to search for specific locations in areas they aren‘t currently located, as well as get info about where they are present.
+I’d recommend using both options — you want customers to be able to search for specific locations in areas they aren‘t currently located and get info about where they are present.

-Think about how annoying it would be if you were trying to Yelp some restaurants in a city you planned to visit, but it wouldn’t allow you to type in a location.
+Think about how annoying it would be if you tried to Yelp some restaurants in a city you planned to visit, but it wouldn’t allow you to type in a location.
 No thanks!

 Key Considerations for Developing a Geolocation App Successfully